 Art from Wikipedia

-The assassination of Julius Caesar caused a major power struggle for the control of Rome.
-After the battles of Philippi and Actium Augustus was able to consolidate his power, and was eventually named the first emperor of the Roman Empire.
+The assassination of Julius Caesar caused a major power struggle for control of Rome.
+After the battles of Philippi and Actium, Augustus consolidated his power and was eventually named the first emperor of the Roman Empire.

 Art by Cassius Ahenobarbus

-Due to the politics in Roman government, the building of his forum had many postponements.
-In fact it would take over forty years before the Forum of Augustus would be completed.
-The inauguration of the still unfinished forum and temple took place in 2 BC.
+Due to the politics of the Roman government, the building of his forum was postponed many times.
+In fact, it would take over forty years before the Forum of Augustus was completed.
+The still unfinished forum and the temple were inaugurated in 2 BC.

-The location Augustus chose for his forum was adjacent to, and at a right angle, of that of Caesar’s.
+The location Augustus chose for his forum was adjacent to and at a right angle of Caesar’s.
 Augustus followed the traditional rectangular design for the plaza of his forum.
 This plaza was surrounded by a colonnade, as that of Caesar’s.
-However, his colonnade had a most unique feature.
-On each side were two large double columned, covered, hemicycle porticos with niches on their back walls.
+However, his colonnade had a unique feature.
+On each side were two large double-columned, covered hemicycle porticos with niches on their back walls.
 It’s believed that these niches held the busts of some of Rome’s most famous leaders, who were also members of Augustus’s family.
 It’s thought that there were around 108 busts displayed in these porticos.
 Today, some of the inscriptions below the niches can still be read.

 Photo from Wikipedia

-Located just behind the forum was one of ancient Rome’s most undesirable districts, the Suburra.
-To separate the forum from this district they built a high wall, which is still standing today.
-This wall also acted as a firebreak, which help protect the forum from the all too frequent fires that broke out in the Suburra.
+One of ancient Rome’s most undesirable districts was just behind the forum, the Suburra.
+A high wall was built to separate the forum from this district, which is still standing today.
+This wall also acted as a firebreak, helping protect the forum from the all-too-frequent fires that broke out in the Suburra.

-It was in front of this wall that the Temple to Mars Ultor (Mars the Avenger) was located.
-This temple featured eight columns along its front and sides.
-One of the treasures said to have been stored there were Julius Caesar’s sword and his legion’s standards, which had been recovered by Augustus from the Parthians.
+In front of this wall was the Temple to Mars Ultor (Mars the Avenger), which featured eight columns along its front and sides.
+One of the treasures said to have been stored there was Julius Caesar’s sword and his legion’s standards, which Augustus had recovered from the Parthians.

-In the center of the plaza was a statue of Augustus standing in a triumphal chariot.
-There was also another statue of the emperor.
-It was located in a hall at the end of the portico, to the left of the temple.
+In the plaza’s center was a statue of Augustus standing in a triumphal chariot.
+To the temple’s left was another statue of the emperor in a hall at the end of the portico.
 This statue stood forty-five feet tall.

-The construction materials used in the temple and forum was also very interesting.
-While the enclosing walls of the forum were made of local stone, the temple and colonnade were composed of a mixture of: finely dressed Peperino volcanic tufa, Carrara marble, Giallo Antico granite, Africano and Pavonazzette.
-All of these materials came from all over the empire; which visually symbolized that the Roman Empire was made up of many nations, but all governed by Rome.
+The construction materials used in the temple and forum were also fascinating.
+While the enclosing walls of the forum were made of local stone, the temple and colonnade were composed of a mixture of finely dressed Peperino volcanic tufa, Carrara marble, Giallo Antico granite, Africano, and Pavonazzette.
+All these materials came from all over the empire, symbolizing that the Roman Empire was made up of many nations, but all governed by Rome.

 as seen from above.

 In 19 AD, Augustus’s successor, Emperor Tiberius, added two triumphal arches on either side of the temple.
-These were to honor Drusus the Younger and Germanicus for their victories in Germania.
+These were to honor Drusus the Younger and Germanicus for their victories in Germania (Germany).

-All that remains today of the Forum of Augustus is: the steps that went up to the temple, the temple’s floor, a set of temple columns, the walls of two of the hemicycle porticos, and the large wall that was at the back.
-Sadly, most of the forum itself is lost beneath the Via Alessandrina and Via dei Fori Imperial.
+Today, all that remains of the Forum of Augustus is the steps leading up to the temple, the temple’s floor, a set of temple columns, the walls of two hemicycle porticos, and the large wall at the back.
+Sadly, most of the forum is lost beneath the Via Alessandrina and Via dei Fori Imperial.

 While we’re still in the area, my next post will explore the Forums of the Emperors Vespasian and Nerva.